1958 - 1961 | 1962 – 1964 | 1965 – 1967

 |Writer||Norman Hudis, based on an idea by Brock Williams8|

 |Nudity||Constable, Benson, Gorse and Potter's bottoms when they take a freezing-cold shower.|

 Carry On Constable is in many ways a series of slapstick sketches with the bare minimum of a plot to hold the film together, and sadly the actresses are underused.
 The key role had been written for Ted Ray, however a new lead actor was needed to replace him.
 Rogers therefore cast Sid James, who worked well with Hattie Jacques and Kenneth Williams on Hancock's Half Hour and had appeared in some of Betty Box's films including Upstairs and Downstairs (1959) in which he had played a policeman.

-Brock Williams was given a 'based on an idea by' credit as he had written a script outline involving policemen, but none of his work made it into the finished film.
-Filming involved a generous 14 days' location filming around Ealing, with Hanwell Library7 on Cherrington Road used as the police station.
-Filming took place in November, scheduled so it would not interfere with the cast's panto work.
+Instead inspiration came from the 1958 flu epidemic.
+Filming involved a generous 14 days' location filming around Ealing, with Hanwell Library9 on Cherrington Road used as the police station.
+Filming took place in November, scheduled so it would not interfere with the cast's panto work10.

 5. Carry On Regardless (1961)